hayde0264/CS-Degree/Classes/Abstract-Classes.md

 # Abstract Classes

-Abstract class obtains data and provides methods for subclasses to work on such data.
+Abstract classes obtain data and provide methods for subclasses to work on such data.

 Abstract data types **hide implementation details**, which means if a data type changes, you can change it in a single place without affecting multiple classes or objects.